home | faq | registered students log-in | join our mailing list | e-mail us | join the clinical discussion forum | to order

 In this 15 unit course:

-*The 'red flags', assessment, detection, and signs of spousal or partner abuse
+* Identify the 'red flags', assessment, detection, and signs of spousal or partner abuse

-* Advocacy for victims of domestic violence.
+* Advocate for victims of domestic violence.

 This course meets the qualifications for15 hours of continuing education units